 7. Growing your business, branching out or selling

-Whether you are looking to grow your business or branch out to new products or markets, a business plan helps you to keep on track and avoid potential pitfalls.
+Whether you are looking to grow your business or branch out to new products or new markets, a business plan helps you to keep on track and avoid potential pitfalls.
 If you are looking to sell your business, your plan will help buyers understand your business and how much it is worth.

 A living document

 It is important to remember that your business plan is not something which you prepare at the beginning of your venture, and then keep aside.
 It is an evolvable document which you can use to do live planning by setting growth milestones and success strategies through Key Performance Indicators (KPI), quarterly goals and targets.